hadley/ggplot2-book/README.md

 ## Installing dependencies

 There are a number of dependencies required to build this book.
 We have a full installation recipe for ubuntu 12.04 [here](https://github.com/hadley/ggplot2-book/blob/master/.travis.yml).
-Even if run you run a different operating system, please look there for R package requirements.
+Even if you run a different operating system, please look there for R package requirements.
 Most of the R packages are available on CRAN via `install.packages` except for [bookdown](https://github.com/hadley/bookdown) and [captioner](https://github.com/adletaw/captioner).
 You can install both with:

 ```r
 devtools::install_github(c("adletaw/captioner/captioner", "hadley/bookdown"))